 The material in the series is organized according to where it is kept.
-Volumes CMS I-V are devoted to material kept in the Greek collections, CMS VI-XI to that of other European collections, and CMS XII- XIII to the North American collections.
+Volumes CMS I-V are devoted to material kept in the Greek collections, CMS VI-XI to that of other European collections, and CMS XII-XIII to the North American collections.
 Six of the supplementary volumes (Beihefte) report proceedings of conferences organized by the CMS.
-The remaining three supplements are publications of studies devoted to Aegean glyptic.
+The remaining four supplements are publications of studies devoted to Aegean glyptic and sealing administration.

 Each seal entry in a CMS volume is accompanied by a photograph of the seal face, one of its impression, and a drawing of the impression.
 When necessary, a photograph of the seal showing its shape is also published.
 Ancient seal impressions are documented by a photograph of the seal impression and its drawing.
 The photographs used are black and white and published in a standard size such that comparisons between the material are easily made (4,5 / 6,2 x 4,5 cm).
 Profile drawings of Late Bronze Age seals can be found in tables at the end of each volume.